Whois lookup tool – find out who owns a domain

 What is the Whois lookup tool?

-Hostinger’s Whois lookup tool shows the latest data registered on the official Whois domain database.
-It can be used for obtaining information about the domain's registrant as many times as you want for free.
+Hostinger’s WHOIS lookup tool shows the latest data registered on the official WHOIS domain database.
+With it, you can get information about the domain's registrant as many times as you want for free.

 How does it work?

 Whenever someone registers a domain name, they have to submit their information to ICANN.
-Some of this information is made available on the public database and can be accessed using our lookup services.
+As some of this information is available on the public WHOIS database, you can access it using our lookup services.

 Whois FAQs